 Nurse Educator Online Program

-Kent State's Nurse Educator program will prepare you to teach, mentor, and develop both nursing students and practicing nurses.
+Kent State's Nurse Educator master's concentration will prepare you to teach, mentor, and develop both nursing students and practicing nurses.

 There has never been a greater need for nurse educators.
 Currently, a nationwide shortage of nursing faculty is compounding the overall nursing shortage.
 According to a fact sheet released by the American Association of Colleges of Nursing (AACN), nursing schools denied over 75,000 qualified applicants in 2018, in part due to the faculty shortage.